Symptoms for ovarian cancer can be hard to detect, but educating yourself on the warning signs can save your lifeRead More

 Most colorectal cancers start as precancerous growths.
 Your risk for colorectal cancer increases with age, and some people are at an even higher risk depending on their personal or family history.

-While colorectal cancer can be accompanied by a number of different symptoms, it often materializes with no symptoms whatsoever or ones that are hard to recognize.
-And because the disease can spread without warning signs, routine colorectal cancer screenings are vitally important.
+Because symptoms can be sneaky and hard to identify, the disease can spread without warning signs., This is why routine colorectal cancer screenings are vitally important, whether you are experiencing symptoms or not.
 Leading a healthy lifestyle and eating a well-balanced diet rich in fruits and vegetables is also key in preventing colorectal cancer.

 Symptoms of Colorectal Cancer